top of page

 Advantages:

-• Lower inductance, capacitance, and resistance → faster signal, lower power
+• Lower inductance, capacitance, and resistance result in faster signals and lower power usage

 • Enables wafer-to-wafer and die-to-wafer bonding